abhimanyuthakre/subtitles_translator/README.md

 [![made with &hearts in Python](https://img.shields.io/badge/made%20with%20%E2%9D%A4%20in-Python-red.svg)](http://shields.io/#your-badge)

-Subtitles Translator is capable of translating around 95 languages.
-The Translator depends on the Google Cloud Platform.
+Subtitles Translator is capable of translating around 100 languages.
+The Translator can be used either with a python library "googletrans" for free or the Google Cloud Platform for a minimal cost.

 ### List of contents